ansu/Memory-Game/README.md

-# Installation:
+## Installation:
 1: Run Pod Update
 2: Open the xcworkspace file.

-# Libary Used
+## Libary Used

-1: Kingfisher: Image Caching
+1: **Kingfisher:** Image Caching.
-2: Toast : To show messages.
+2: **Toast:** To show messages.
-3: SwiftLint : For enforcing swift rules.
+3: **SwiftLint:** For enforcing swift rules.

-This project is mostly based on MVVM design pattern and fully protocol oriented.
+##### This project is mostly based on MVVM design pattern and fully protocol oriented.

-# Key-Things
+## Key-Things

-1: Network Protocol: This project has two providers for Network protocol.
+1: **Network Protocol:** This project has two providers for Network protocol.
 One for live API Data and other for Mock.
-2: Navigations : This class takes care routing and all dependecies which are required for any controller or models.
+2: **Navigations:** This class takes care routing and all dependecies which are required for any controller or models.
-3: GameVC Controller class takes the data from GameViewModelling.
+3: GameVC class takes the data from GameViewModelling.
 All business logic lies inside GameViewModelling class.